10 Clean Eating Basics

 - Eat five to six small meals every two and a half to three hours

-- Combine a lean protein and complex carbs at every meal
+- Start your day with a lean protein and complex carbohydrate (veggie)

 - Drink two to three liters of water per day

-- Avoid sugar-filled colas, sports drinks, and juices
+- Avoid sugar-filled colas, diet soda, sports & energy drinks, coffees, and juices

-- Avoid calorie dense foods that have no nutritional value like french fries, chips, and pastries
+- Avoid calorie dense foods with no nutritional value like French fries, chips, and pastries

 - Rely on proper portion sizes